Baking soda for gray hair

 pH scale for hair

-The sebum produced in our sebaceous glands is acetic with a pH ranging from 4 to 6 that coats our hair.
+The sebum produced in our sebaceous glands is acetic, with a pH ranging from 4 to 6, and coats our hair.

 The alkaline pH of baking soda is 9.